 Despite our successes, we have a lot more work to be done to:

-- Motive our young who if not encouraged may become drop-outs or a statistic;
+- Motivate our young who if not encouraged may become drop-outs or a statistic;

 - Provide increased funding to offset the ever-increasing cost of post-secondary education; and

-- Provide leadership, counseling, mentoring, career guidance and focus to the children in our communities.
+- Provide leadership, counselling, mentoring, career guidance and focus to the children in our communities.